MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios/hello-ios-deepdive.md

                 }
     ```

-For more information on iOS alert views, refer to the [Alert Controller recipe](https://developer.xamarin.com/recipes/ios/standard_controls/alertcontroller/).
+For more information on iOS alert views, refer to the [Alert Controller recipe](https://github.com/xamarin/recipes/tree/master/Recipes/ios/standard_controls/alertcontroller).

-## Testing, Deployment, and Finishing Touches
+## Testing, deployment, and finishing touches

 Both Visual Studio for Mac and Visual Studio provide many options for testing and deploying an application.
 This section covers debugging options, demonstrates testing applications on device, and introduces tools for creating custom app icons and launch images.

-### Debugging Tools
+### Debugging tools

 Sometimes issues in application code are difficult to diagnose.
-To help diagnose complex code issues, you could [Set a Breakpoint](https://developer.xamarin.com/recipes/cross-platform/ide/debugging/set_a_breakpoint/), [Step Through Code](https://developer.xamarin.com/recipes/cross-platform/ide/debugging/step_through_code/), or [Output Information to the Log Window](https://developer.xamarin.com/recipes/cross-platform/ide/debugging/output_information_to_log_window/).
+To help diagnose complex code issues, you could [Set a Breakpoint](https://github.com/xamarin/recipes/tree/master/Recipes/cross-platform/ide/debugging/set_a_breakpoint), [Step Through Code](https://github.com/xamarin/recipes/tree/master/Recipes/cross-platform/ide/debugging/step_through_code), or [Output Information to the Log Window](https://github.com/xamarin/recipes/tree/master/Recipes/cross-platform/ide/debugging/output_information_to_log_window).

-### Deploy to a Device
+### Deploy to a device

 The iOS Simulator is a quick way to test an application.
-The Simulator has a number of useful optimizations for testing, including mock location, [simulating movement](https://developer.xamarin.com/recipes/ios/multitasking/test_location_changes_in_simulator/), and more.
+The Simulator has a number of useful optimizations for testing, including mock location, [simulating movement](https://github.com/xamarin/recipes/tree/master/Recipes/ios/multitasking/test_location_changes_in_simulator), and more.
 However, users will not consume the final app in a Simulator.
 All applications should be tested on real devices early and often.

 A device takes time to provision and requires an Apple Developer Account.
 The [Device Provisioning](~/ios/get-started/installation/device-provisioning/index.md) guide gives thorough instructions on getting a device ready for development.